MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-vnet-vnet-rm-ps.md

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

-Before beginning, you need to install the latest version of the Azure PowerShell module.
-For more information about installing the PowerShell module, see [How to install and configure Azure PowerShell](/powershell/azure/overview).

-Because it takes up to 45 minutes to create a gateway, Azure Cloud Shell will timeout periodically during this exercise.
+* Because it takes up to 45 minutes to create a gateway, Azure Cloud Shell will timeout periodically during this exercise.
 You can restart Cloud Shell by clicking in the upper left of the terminal.
 Be sure to redeclare any variables when you restart the terminal.

+* If you would rather install latest version of the Azure PowerShell module locally, see [How to install and configure Azure PowerShell](/powershell/azure/overview).

 ### <a name="Step1"></a>Step 1 - Plan your IP address ranges